RoXuS/paper-datatable-api/README.md

 - Freezes header
 - Sort
 - Pagination
+- Checkboxes to select or manipulate data

 ## Roadmap

 - Freezes a column
-- Add checkboxes to select or manipulate data
 - Display only selected rows

 ## Install